-As the opposite to that, there is something steady in my world as well: Back in a day, at high school, I found myself a nice girl (or she found me?).
+As the opposite of that, there is something steady in my world as well: Back in a day, at high school, I found myself a nice girl (or she found me?).
 Now, more than three decades later, we can proudly say that we have brought up three great children.
 This is a great example to prove that change is not an intrinsic value.

 As an entrepreneur, I have also failed.
 Steve Blank, a Silicon Valley serial-entrepreneur and academician, once told me that they have a certain term for a failed entrepreneur in the Bay Area: Experienced entrepreneur.
 I guess so.
-Definitely failing teaches you a lot and helps you grow a thick skin and tolerance of pressure.
+Failing teaches you a lot and helps you grow a thick skin and tolerance of pressure.